mate-academy/react_people-table-advanced/README.md

 > Here is [the working example](https://mate-academy.github.io/react_people-table-advanced/)

+> Sorting and filtering tests are not implemented yet

 Using code from the [React People Table](https://github.com/mate-academy/react_people-table-basics#react-people-table) implement the ability to filter and sort people in the table.